 So, your friend is having a baby!
 After the squeals, and the excitement, and the repeated hugs have died down, this news might leave you feeling a little nervous.
 You’re happy for your friend, of course, but having a baby is a big deal.
 Will your friendship — which is wildly important to you — have to change?

 When your pregnant friend tells you that you’re totally going to still hang out exactly as often as you do now once her baby is born, she isn’t lying to you.
-She’s a hundred percept stone cold wrong.
+She’s a 100% stone cold wrong.
 But she isn’t lying.
-She just can’t conceive of how much her life is about to change.
+She just can’t conceive how much her life is about to change.
 No one can.
 That’s the thing about having a baby.

 So, once the baby is born, and she starts turning down invitations to brunch, or doesn’t return your texts, or can’t remember the plot of the show you both watch religiously, don’t hold it against her.
 She really had no idea what was coming.

 When your friend has a baby (and you don’t have one yet), chances are you’re going to experience a whole host of emotions.
 If you’re trying to get pregnant yourself, you may feel jealous (like, why does she get to have a baby and I don’t?).
 If you’re nowhere near ready to have a baby of your own, you might feel angry (like, why’d she have to go and ruin all our fun?).
 If you absolutely love babies and can’t wait to meet hers, you might be feeling excited in a way that turns out to be overwhelming to your friend (like, why can’t we both be the baby’s mommy?).

 All these feelings are normal and understandable, but if you want to maintain your friendship with a new mother, you’re going to have to keep them to yourself (or share them with a different friend).
 It may be hard to keep these feelings from her — you usually tell her everything! — but she’s not in a place right now to deal with them.
 She will be eventually, just not now.